College Prep: Planning for a Healthy Semester

 Self-care

 Students living away from home won’t have the benefit of parents nagging them to eat right and exercise.
-Unless they’re a college athlete with a strict training and nutrition schedule, they’ll be on their own when it comes to managing their overall health and wellbeing.
+Unless they’re a college athlete with a strict training and nutrition schedule, they’ll be on their own when it comes to managing their overall health and well-being.

 Pack for health